 Understanding counseling at UC Berkeley

-- Counseling and Psychological Services (CPS ) is staffed by professional counselors who provide assessment, crisis intervention and brief counseling (individual and group).
-CPS counselors help students with personal, social, academic and career concerns.
+- Counseling and Psychological Services (CAPS ) is staffed by professional counselors who provide assessment, crisis intervention and brief counseling (individual and group).
+CAPS counselors help students with personal, social, academic and career concerns.

 - All registered students are eligible for services, regardless of their insurance plan.